USS GRIDLEY DDG 101

 September 3, The Gridley recently pulled into Pearl Harbor, Hawaii, for a routine port call after participated in Undersea Warfare Exercise (USWEX).

 From September 16-23, the guided-missile destroyer participated in biennial field training exercise (FTX) Valiant Shield 2014, off the coast of Guam and Saipan; Inport Singapore from Oct.
 2-7; Entered the Arabian Gulf on Oct.
-17.
+17; Arrived in Gulf of Aden in early November.